 My American friend Ellen from the blog TWOBOOMERSABROAD went to Paris for an unforgettable month last September-October.
-Before she left, she told me all the Parisian restaurants she hoped to try while there.
-I followed her Facebook posts with great interest as she went from arrondissement to arrondissement looking for the best restaurants, brasseries and cafés.
+Before she left, she told me about all the Parisian restaurants she hoped to try while there.
+I followed her Facebook posts with great interest as she went from arrondissement to arrondissement, looking for the best restaurants, brasseries and cafés.

 When she returned home to the States, I asked her if she would like to share her dining experience in Paris on this blog.
 She kindly agreed.
 So, I am pleased to share with you my friend Ellen’s gastronomic journey in Paris with lots of good addresses.
 I hope you will find them helpful if you plan a trip to Paris this year.

 And as we say so well in France: bon appétit!

 Tell me in the comments at the bottom of the article if you have any Parisian restaurants to recommend!

 How Many Parisian Restaurants Can You Try in 31 Days?